cjungmann/ate/README.md

   solution.
 For example, **ate** exposes C library function `qsort` to script-based comparison functions.

+## PREREQUISITES

+Building the project requires packages **build-essential** and **bash-builtins**.
+Please install them on your system if they are not already installed.

 ## USAGE

 **ate** features are accessed through the **ate** command, followed